andrew/ultimate-awesome/README.md

 - [awesome-courses](https://github.com/romulomourao/awesome-courses) - :smirk: :page_facing_up: An awesome list of educational websites, YouTube playlists, channels and books about programming .
 - [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
-- [awesome-codex](https://github.com/KarelDO/awesome-codex) - A list dedicated to products, demos and articles related to 🤖 OpenAI's Codex.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.